cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The PodDisruptionBudget will be applied during the node draining operation, preventing any disruption of the cluster service.

-While this strategy is correct for most Kubernetes Clusters, where storage is shared in all the worker nodes, it may not be the best solution for clusters using Local Storage or for clusters installed in a private cloud.
+While this strategy is correct for Kubernetes Clusters where storage is shared among all the worker nodes, it may not be the best solution for clusters using Local Storage or for clusters installed in a private cloud.
 The operator allows users to specify a Maintenance Window and configure the reaction to any underlying node eviction.
 The `ReusePVC` option